© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Remains of Blast Furnace at Melin Court is a scheduled monument protected by Cadw under reference GM416.
 View the official record →

-The Remains of Blast Furnace at Melin Court is a post-medieval industrial structure located in Wales and designated as a scheduled ancient monument under reference GM416.
+Remains of Blast Furnace at Melin Court is a Post Medieval and Modern period industrial monument located in Wales, designated as a scheduled ancient monument under reference Cadw SAM GM416.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM416.

 Remains of Blast Furnace at Melin Court dates from the post medieval/modern period, and is classified as a blast furnace.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Remains of Blast Furnace at Melin Court is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM416.